-This essay is the expanded transcript of a talk I gave in residency at Trust on June 29, 2019.
+Note: this essay is the updated and expanded version of a talk given in residency at Trust on June 29, 2019.
+It adds about 1500 words of connective material to the original talk transcript.

 What does “fully automated” mean, and what can we learn about the desire for “full automation?”